kubernauts/kubernauts-training-plan/README.md

 Our training provides a clear, structured path that if followed will help the learner to understand the fundmantals of Kubernetes and Cloud Native technologies.
 Continuing on until they are at the  level of a professional consultant.

+> We blow the wind beneath your Kubernetes wings!

 Please see the [Kubernauts Charter](https://kubernauts.io/en/kubernauts-charter.html) for more information about our mission.